nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 let movie = {
   id: 1,
   releaseDate: "1972-03-14",
-  overview: "Spanning the years 1945 to 1955, a chronicle of the fictional Italian-American Corleone crime family.
-When organized crime family patriarch, Vito Corleone barely survives an attempt on his life, his youngest son, Michael steps in to take care of the would-be killers, launching a campaign of bloody revenge."
+  overview: "Spanning the years 1945 to 1955, a chronicle of the fictional Italian-American Corleone crime family.",
   title: "The Godfather",
   voteAverage: 8.7,
   voteCount: 534533,